close

 The staple foods consumed in Gambia form the cornerstone of the country’s cuisine, providing essential nutrients and sustenance to its people.
 These staples include rice, millet, and cassava, each with its unique significance and role in the Gambian diet.

-See also Durham Food Trucks: A Culinary Revolution on Wheels
+See also Seaside Food Trucks: A Culinary Adventure by the Beach

 Rice